 - Mix and match: You don’t have to use the same brand for all of your skin care products.

 - Buy in bulk: If you love a product, see if a warehouse store like Sam’s Club or Costco carries it in a larger size for a lower per-unit price.

 Have you found that skin and hair care products at the drugstore work as well as the much more expensive brands?
-Let us know on our Facebook page.
+Let us know in comments below or on our Facebook page.